 LM: No, not at all.
 I was going out to California on a trip and applied for Project Green Search at the same time to meet some great people.
 I am really grateful to have met all of those wonderful women in the competition and had a blast.

-More about Leilani Munter and race car drivers making an impact
+Then she said there will be more about Leilani Munter and race car drivers making an impact.